mozilla/experimenter-docs/docs/getting-started/android-integration.md

 1. `Megazord.init()` is called before `createNimbus()`.
 1. `createNimbus` uses a `NimbusBuilder` to create the Nimbus object.
-1. Building a `JSONObject` of custom targeting attributes.
+1. We build a `JSONObject` of custom targeting attributes.
 1. The `nimbus.fetchExperiments()` method is called sometime at or after the app has started.

 ## `NimbusBuilder` configuration